LEEYJ1021/sadaf/README.md

    PermutationSHAP vs IntegratedGradients: rho = 0.893  (p = 0.0068)
 ```

 The two Shapley-family methods (Individual SHAP, Permutation SHAP) agree strongly and consistently across all three clusters (ρ = 0.857–0.964), an internal consistency check on the Shapley estimation itself, since both estimate the same underlying game-theoretic quantity via different sampling procedures.
-Agreement between the Shapley-family methods and the gradient-based Integrated Gradients is more variable — weaker in the largest cluster (ρ = 0.607–0.821 in Cluster 0) and stronger in the two smaller clusters (ρ = 0.714–0.893) — which is substantively informative rather than merely a precision artifact: Shapley-based and gradient-based methods rest on different formal definitions of feature importance (cooperative-game marginal contribution vs. integrated local gradient), so partial convergence between method families is the expected pattern.
+Agreement between the Shapley-family methods and the gradient-based Integrated Gradients is more variable — weaker in Cluster 0 (ρ = 0.607–0.821) and stronger in Clusters 1 and 2 (ρ = 0.714–0.893) — which is substantively informative rather than merely a precision artifact: Shapley-based and gradient-based methods rest on different formal definitions of feature importance (cooperative-game marginal contribution vs. integrated local gradient), so partial convergence between method families is the expected pattern.
 The more decision-relevant convergence result is that all three methods agree on *which feature category dominates*: Group 1 (temporal) attribution is consistently more concentrated than Group 0 (engagement) attribution across every method and every cluster (see Gini table above).

+> **Note on the Spearman test's own sample size.** The Kruskal-Wallis and Gini statistics above are computed on each cluster's row-level sample (n = 1,214 / 217 / 28).
+The Spearman correlations are computed differently: for each cluster, the three methods' cluster-mean absolute attribution is first collapsed to one value per feature (seven features total), and the correlation is computed across those seven feature-level values — so the correlation test's own n is 7 in every cluster, regardless of row-level cluster size.
+This is why, for example, ρ = 0.607 in Cluster 0 carries p = .1482 despite Cluster 0 having 1,214 row-level observations: the correlation test itself only ever has 7 data points.

 This individual-level, cross-verified design directly answers the concern that originally motivated joint group-level attribution — that dependent features could be misleadingly attributed in isolation — by showing empirically, rather than assuming procedurally, that three independently computed methods converge on the same substantive conclusion at this feature dimensionality.
 As before, the leave-one-advertiser-out check (§5.8) remains the primary source of generalization evidence for the predictive pipeline that this explainability analysis interprets.